jluedtke/projectAnima/README.md

 ## Coming Soon(Cool things that most likely  won't happen till v2.0.)

+* Save Locations Occur after each puzzle.
-* Matrix Background theme, on game start,
+* Matrix Background theme, on game start.
-* Picture of a power button
+* Spin up a node.js server and have the game accessable.
+* Using Cookies, allow the Player to save their game.

 ## Authors